Acquisition of Activision Blizzard by Microsoft

 On January 18, 2022, Microsoft announced its intent to acquire Activision Blizzard for $68.7 billion.
 The acquisition was completed on October 13, 2023, with its total cost amounting to $75.4 billion.
 Under the terms of the agreement, Microsoft brought Activision Blizzard under its Microsoft Gaming business unit as a sibling division to Xbox Game Studios and ZeniMax Media.
 With it, Microsoft gained ownership of several franchises under Activision, Blizzard Entertainment, and King, including Call of Duty, Crash Bandicoot, Spyro, Warcraft, StarCraft, Diablo, Overwatch, and Candy Crush.
-As of 2023, the acquisition is the largest video game acquisition by transaction value in history.
+It is the largest video game acquisition by transaction value in history.

 Following shareholder approval of the acquisition, the merger was reviewed by several national anti-trust bodies, with early approvals granted by the European Commission and China's State Administration for Market Regulation (SAMR), among others.
 The United States' Federal Trade Commission (FTC) and the United Kingdom's Competition and Markets Authority (CMA) issued formal challenges to the acquisition.
 Sony also criticized the merger, concerned that Microsoft would make the lucrative Call of Duty franchise exclusive to the Xbox platform, though Microsoft committed to non-exclusivity through 2033.
 The FTC withdrew its request after courts did not find their anti-trust compelling to block the merger, while Microsoft offered to offload its cloud gaming support for Activision Blizzard's games for ten years to Ubisoft to appease the CMA.

 Background

 Activision Blizzard is one of the largest video game publishers in the world, with annual revenues of about $8.8 billion in 2021.
-The company is composed of five business units: Activision Publishing, Blizzard Entertainment, King, Major League Gaming, and Activision Blizzard Studios.
+The company is composed of five business units: Activision Publishing, Blizzard Entertainment, King, Major League Gaming (which shut down in 2024), and Activision Blizzard Studios.
 Among its assets are ownership of Call of Duty, Crash Bandicoot, and Spyro from Activision's studios; Warcraft, Diablo, StarCraft, and Overwatch from Blizzard Entertainment; and Candy Crush Saga from King.